Is It Safe to Travel to Somalia in 2026?

 ⛔ Do Not Travel

 The U.S. State Department advises against all travel to Somalia or parts of Somalia due to serious safety concerns.
-Key factors: crime, terrorism, civil_unrest, health, kidnapping, other.
+Key factors: crime, kidnapping, terrorism, civil_unrest, health, other.

 Somalia, officially the Federal Republic of Somalia, is the easternmost country in continental Africa.
 Stretching across the Horn of Africa, it borders Ethiopia to the west, Djibouti to the northwest, Kenya to the southwest, the Gulf of Aden to the north, and the Indian Ocean to the east.